top of page

 • Process:

-• Blockout in Unity, Modeled in Maya, made a material in Substance Designer then textured in Substance Painter.
+• Blockout in Unity, Modeled in Maya, made materials Substance Designer then textured in Substance Painter.

 Blockout

-The last level, located in the Maintenance section of the spacecraft, features a large rotating central tube that the player scales: weaving in and out of the tube ascending to the ground level.
+The last level, located in the Maintenance section of the spacecraft, features a large rotating central tube that the player travels within: weaving in and out of the tube ascending to the ground level.

 Due to the nature of VR, motion sickness was a worry.
-With the tube rotating slowly, some players felt this worry as they constantly saw a tube rotating around them when inside.
+With the tube rotating slowly, some players felt the motion sickness due to the tube constantly rotating around them while inside.

 To resolve this, I modeled a rotating outer shell and a motionless inner shell.
-Since the outer shell had doorways, and the inner shell could not rotate, each layer of the inner tube had a carved out hole from the wall, so as the outer doorway rotates around it, player would be able to squeeze inside.
+Since the outer shell had doorways, and the inner shell could not rotate, each layer of the inner tube had a carved out hole in the wall.
+As the outer doorway rotates around it, the larger gaps always provided a space for players to squeeze inside while minimalizing how much of the rotating tube they saw while inside.

 Substance Painter Textures